AstarNetwork/ink-xvm-sdk/README.md

 #### XVM Transfer

 This implementation is a controller of an underlying `ERC20` on EVM.
+Interact with both `H256` native substrate and `H160` addresses.
 This is a universal contract where one of the parameters for the transfer function is the ERC20 contract address.
 This contract is used on [Astar Portal](https://portal.astar.network/).

 ## Library